bostoninteractive/Front-End-Methodology/README.md

 ### Overview
 The majority of CSS classes will be used to define components, define elements of those components, or to modify those components or their elements.
-Use patterns first proposed by BEM to distinguish between these three type of
+Use patterns first proposed by BEM (Block, Element, Modifier) to distinguish between these three type of classes.
+In our case we will use Component instead of Block.
-classes:

 1. **Component**
    Name of the component.
 If component is more than one word long, use a single